Fiestar: 2012–2013: Debut and further releases

 Before their official debut, Fiestar released a duet with label mate IU for LOEN Entertainment's collective label album.
 The track was titled "Sea of Moonlight" and was a domestic chart success.
 They also collaborated with Tiger JK for the pre-release song "Wicked".

 The group released their first official single, "Vista", on August 31, 2012.
 The tracks from the corresponding EP all charted on the K-pop Billboard Hot 100.

 Fiestar's second single "We Don't Stop" was released on November 9, with the B-side track "Sweet Love" featuring ballad singer Kim Yeon-woo.
 Live promotions for the album began on Music Bank the following day.
 Alongside group promotions, Jei appeared in TVN's reality program Romantic and Idol, and alongside IU for the comedy show Gag Concert along with Jei, Cao Lu and Linzy.
 Vocalists Linzy and Hyemi appeared on KBS's 1000 Song Challenge, and the group as a whole made appearances on Weekly Idol and Dream Team 2.
 They also endorsed HIM Magazine.

 In 2013, Linzy played Sharpay Evans in the CJE&M Korean musical adaptation of High School Musical, sharing the role with The Grace's Dana.
-The show's run began on July 2 at the Blue Square Samsung Card Hall.
-During the year, Fiestar also participated in a video series entitled "Fiestar's A-HA!
+The show began on July 2 at the Blue Square Samsung Card Hall.
+The same year, Fiestar also participated in a video series entitled "Fiestar's A-HA!
 For the Global K-Pop Fan" as well as endorsements for the Samsung Galaxy S4.

 On August 27, a pre-release single, "Whoo!" featuring Eric Benét, was released online.
 Despite there being no live promotions for the single, it was a chart success.

 In September, LOEN Entertainment created the sub-label Collabodadi, under which Fiestar would continue to release their music.
-On November 1, the group released the single "I Don't Know" from the EP Curious, making their stage comeback on Music Core the following day.
+On November 1, the group released the single "I Don't Know" on the EP Curious, making their stage comeback on Music Core the following day.
 Following promotions, the reality television show Channel FIESTAR! aired on SBS MTV.